lauslim12/attendance/README.md

 ```

 - Four layer architecture: Validation and Controller, Service, and ORM (Prisma).
-- Error handler will be caught and will be processed if the program finds an error.
+- Global error handler exist in the application.
+Every error(s) will be thrown to the global error handler to be 'handled'.
 - We still have not yet used Dependency Injection for easier testability.

 ## Requirements